vdsm/virtual-dsm/readme.md

   After configuring the container for macvlan (see above), it is possible for DSM to become part of your home network by requesting an IP from your router, just like your other devices.

-  To enable this feature, add the following lines to your compose file:
+  To enable this mode, add the following lines to your compose file:

   ```yaml
   environment: